Conditional Extremes with Graphical Models: Additional graph selection example

 \section{Additional graph selection example}

-In Section 4.2 of the main text we replicate the simulation study of \citetsupp[Section 5.5]{Engelke_2020} to assess how well the SCMEVM identifies the graphical structure when data are generated from the H\"usler-Reiss distribution.
-Here we perform a similar simulation study but simulating data from the multivariate Gaussian distribution.
-Again taking $d = 16$ and using the same graph $\mathcal{G}$ as in Figure 3 (left panel) of the main text.
-We simulate $1000$ points from a multivariate Gaussian distribution with the components of the mean vector $\boldsymbol{\mu}$ independently sampled from a uniform distribution on $(-5, 5)$ and correlation matrix consistent with $\mathcal{G}$.
-The data is transformed onto standard Laplace margins $Y$ as per Section 3.1 of the main text.
-We use $100$ replicates for this study.
+In Section 4.2 of the main text, we replicate the simulation study of \citet[Section 5.5]{Engelke_2020_supp} to assess how closely the SCMEVM can identify the graphical structure of data generated from the H\"usler-Reiss distribution.
+Here, we repeat the study for data generated from the multivariate Gaussian distribution; see Section \ref{Sec:Majority_Rule} for details of data simulation.

-To infer the optimal graphical structure using our model, we use Algorithm 3.5 of the main text.
-In the algorithm, we set the dependence threshold $u_{Y_{i}}$ to the $0.90$-quantile of the standard Laplace distribution.
-The final graph is obtained using a majority rule over the 11 inferred graphs when the graphical lasso penalty is $\{0.2, 0.21, \dots, 0.30\}$.
-Figure \ref{fig:Graphical_Selection_Supplementary} (left panel) shows a weighted graph when $\rho = 0.2$, with line width and darkness proportional to the number of times the edge is selected across the 100 datasets.
-Some additional edges are suggested when $\rho = 0.2$, however, these are removed when we use a majority rule over the set described.
+For the SCMEVM, we use Algorithm 3.5 of the main text to infer the optimal graphical structure, setting the dependence thresholds $u_{Y_{i}}$ to the $0.90$-quantile of the standard Laplace distribution for all $i \in V$ and the majority rule proportion to $0.5$.
+Figure \ref{fig:Graphical_Selection_Supplementary} (centre panel) shows a weighted graph of inferred graphical structures with line width and darkness proportional to the number of times the edge is selected across 100 simulated datasets.
+The true graphical structure is clearly recovered.